Tri-state water wars: Alabama, Georgia, Florida

 - Alabama: Alabama is concerned that Atlanta’s ever-increasing thirst for water will severely limit its own use of water for power generation, municipal supply, fisheries, and other current and future needs.

 - Florida: Florida wants enough freshwater to reach the Apalachicola Bay to sustain its multi-million-dollar seafood industry, which is under severe ecological stress resulting from low river flows and saltwater intrusion.

 What’s being done

 A leading member of the Tri-State Conservation Coalition, SELC continues to keep close tabs on this long-running dispute to ensure the final outcome protects water quality and quantity in the two basins.
 In the past, we have weighed in with courts and federal and state agencies urging them to take environmental needs into account.

 We are also making sure that the U.S. Army Corps of Engineers does its part to operate crucial reservoirs in Georgia in a way that ensures healthy stream flows.

 On the Coosa River in Alabama, we are participating in the relicensing process for seven Alabama Power dams to make sure that they maintain healthy water quality for recreation and aquatic life.

-Ultimately it’s going to have to be the states and all of these users of these river systems coming together and settling on some kind of fair formula that allows for all of these competing needs to be harmonized, and allows for enough water to remain in these systems for them to be healthy.Gil Rogers, director of SELC’s Georgia office
+Ultimately, the states and users of these river systems must come together and settle on a fair formula that allows for competing needs to be harmonized—and allows for enough water to remain in these systems for them to be healthy.Gil Rogers, director of SELC’s Georgia office

 Developing a state water plan for Alabama